-Another option is to take the express boat that departs from Tromso Tuesday at 16:00 or Thursday at 16:00 or Sunday at 14:30, and then the southbound Hurtigruten back from Skjervøy to Tromso.
+Another option is to take the express boat that departs from Tromso Tuesdays at 16:00 or Thursdays at 16:00 or Sunday at 14:30, and then the southbound Hurtigruten back from Skjervøy to Tromso.
 The Hurtigruta departs from Skjervøy at 19:45 (18:30 in April and May), and arrives in Tromso at 23:45.

 Ferry round-trip to islands outside of Tromso

 If you want to see some of the many beautiful small islands outside of Tromso and Kvaloya, you can take a ferry round-trip from Belvik in Skulsfjord on Kvaloya.
-The ferry goes to the islands Vengsøy, Musvær and Risøy before returning back to Belvik and it is a beautiful trip.
+The ferry goes to the islands Vengsøy, Musvær, and Risøy before returning back to Belvik and it is a beautiful trip.
 The round-trip takes about 2-3 hours and has several departures every day.